Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 Do not walk away during this crucial time, 1-2 minutes too long on any side can result in burning and carbonization which will destroy the taste of your meat.

 You want crispy brown and sizzling rendered fat, not black ashy meat.
-Follow the instructions in Step 3 depending on the types of steaks you are cooking.

 Many pro and amatueur chefs alike swear by the reverse sear.